sagniknitr/EDGEMW/README.md

         2. aim to achieve machine to machine communication with topic only
         3. topic collision and port assignments pending.
         4. different multicast ip partitioning
-2. Framework for timers, sockets and signals
+2. Framework for timers, sockets and signals - event Loop library
 3. socket library API -
+    1. UNIX and IPv4  TCP and UDP server and clients
+    2. C++ abstraction to the TCP server and client with Socket library and the Eventloop
 4. GPS parser library - for NMEA messages: GPGGA, GPGSA, GPGSV, GPRMB, GPRMC, GPGGLL
+5. Utilities -
+    1. CSV File reader / writer / parser
+    2. Token parser

 ### Services: